-As of March 19, 2018, there were 138 shareholders of record of our common stock.
+Our common stock began trading on the New York Stock Exchange ("NYSE") under the symbol "PQG" on September 29, 2017.
+As ofFebruary 25, 2019, there were 111 shareholders of record of our common stock.
 A substantially greater number of holders of our common stock hold their shares in "street name" through banks, brokers and other financial institutions.

 We have not and do not currently intend to pay regular dividends on our common stock in the foreseeable future.
 The declaration and payment of any future dividends by our Board of Directors is subject to compliance with the covenants contained in the agreements governing our credit facilities, the indentures governing our outstanding notes, applicable law and other considerations.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources-Debt" for details regarding covenant restrictions on the payment of dividends under our debt agreements.
+See Note 16 to our consolidated financial statements included in this Form 10-K for details regarding covenant restrictions on the payment of dividends under our debt agreements.